adsweet/Phylogenetics_Lab/Lab9/README.md

 Go to Analysis → SVDquartets

-Set the number of quartets to exhaustive, select the bootstrap option, and select the bootstrapping option (default of 100 bootstrap replicated).
+Set the number of quartets to exhaustive, select the bootstrap option, and select the bootstrapping option (default of 100 bootstrap replicates).

 :white_check_mark: __Save the resulting majority-rule consensus tree as LastName_svd.pdf by using the Print Tree option in View trees, or by writing the tree to a .tre file and opening/saving in FigTree (remember to show the bootstrap values!).__